fhirbase/master-class/tradeoffs/README.md

 We pay some price for JSONB

+* Lake of statistic
-* Lake of some pg types
+* Lake of some pg types :(
-* how fast we access fields in jsonb
+* how fast we access fields in jsonb?
-* how much disk space we spend on jsonb
+* how much disk space we spend on jsonb?
+* large json will be toasted

 ## Access fields